EthanSpleefan/VoiceMeeter-Activatior/README.md

 ## Disclaimer

 This script is provided as-is, without any guarantees.
 I am not responsible for any issues that may arise from the use of this script however as of the initial commit date it works and activates the program without error.
+But remember that downloading programs/scripts off the internet can be dangerous, please feel free to check the source code of this project!